Westbourne Medical Group

 We would like to inform you that GP's in Sunderland do not prescribe antibiotics for infections which usually get better on their own such as colds.
 We would recommend that you visit your pharmacist for advice if you are suffering from these sorts of conditions.

-12TH DECEMBER 2015 your named GP will be Dr Suzanne Mckay although you can see any clinician
+Dr Suzanne McKay is your named GP although you can see any clinician

 Feeling unwell when the surgery is closed